 Reflection, or reflective response technique, borrowed from certain types of counseling techniques, is designed to elicit as full a sense as possible of the speaker's thoughts and especially feelings.
 It is a way of helping someone explore her own personal meanings.
-This technique involves reflecting back to the speaker what you believe she has said in order to verify (or clarify) your understanding and to encourage the speaker to continue elaborating on her point of view.
+This technique involves reflecting back to the speaker what you believe she has said in order to verify (or clarify) your understanding and to encourage the speaker to continue elaborating on her point of view.\ [\This description of the technique is based on Chapters 9 and 10 of Interpersonal Behavior: Communication and Understanding in Relationships, by Anthony G. Athos and John J. Gabarro (Prentice Hall)].
 An active listener is already using aspects of this technique, but reflection requires taking even greater care in the following areas:

 Reflect the speaker's thoughts and feelings.
 Restate what you believe the speaker has said to check for the accuracy of your understanding (e.g., "So you couldn't finish the assignment on time."
 "Then you think the time allotted was inadequate?").
 Even more importantly, reflect back the speaker's feelings as you have heard or inferred them (e.g., "You seem to feel anxious because you couldn't finish the assignment on time.").
 This interpretation of feelings is, of course, more tricky in that it often requires you to read between the lines, to infer feelings underlying what has been said (e.g., "You seem angry about the reorganization," rather than "So the department was reorganized.").
-Thus you may want to use wording or voice tone make your inferences into questions, rather than statements (e.g., "So you feel anxious because you couldn't finish the assignment on time?"").
+Thus you may want to use wording or voice tone to make your inferences into questions, rather than statements (e.g., "So you feel anxious because you couldn't finish the assignment on time?"
+"Do you feel anxious because you couldn't finish the assignment on time?").